paritytech/asset-transfer-api/README.md

 ### Create an asset

 From the root directory run `yarn start:zombienet-post-script`.
+You can run this right after running your zombienet network.
 You can see the status of each transaction by checking:
 - https://polkadot.js.org/apps/?rpc=ws://127.0.0.1:9000#/explorer
 - https://polkadot.js.org/apps/?rpc=ws://127.0.0.1:9040#/explorer